 Perch and resident stripers are keeping anglers busy for now in the backwaters but it's only a matter of days before the big fall stripers enter the bay in larger numbers.
 We are taking advantage of the lull in the action to get ready for 2015 with dock repairs and taking slip reservations for 2015.
-One of the closest marinas (Gandy's) never opened after Sandy and another (Bay Point) will close at the end of this season.
+One of the closest marinas (Gandy's) did not reopen after Sandy and another marina (Bay Point) will close at the end of this season.
 We are working hard to accommodate those who want to reserve a slip now for 2015 with newly rebuild slips in protected locations.
-Early reservations will be assigned to the new finger docks to be built this winter on a first-come basis.
+Early reservations will be assigned to the new finger docks on a first-come basis.
 We will be open until December 15 for fall fishing and will accept reservations for current lower slip prices until December 31.
 Short term slip rentals for fall striper season are available.

 Our slip pricing is revised for 2015 to lower the entry level price for smaller boats and to better accommodate those who want to pay over time rather than all at once.
 Call Bruce or details 856-447-3576.

 We've started with a strong spring striper season and flounder season is around the corner.
 Great boat slip and dry dock spaces for the 2014 season are now going fast so reserve your favorite spot now.
 We offer the longest season in the area (March 15 to December 15), competitive slip prices (most are $1,000/slip, $500/dry dock regardless of size) along with fresh/live bait, fuel, tackle and the best coffee in the area!

 Download a 2014 rental application package here or just call Bruce at 856-447-3576.
 Slips can be reserved by telephone with a secure credit card deposit taken online later (we just need your contact information and email address).